adlnet/xAPI-Spec/xAPI-About.md

 It is intended that [Communities of Practice (CoPs)](#def-community-of-practice) will define Verbs, Activity types, contextual relationships, extensions, etc. to be used in their profiles by providing unique identifiers wherever applicable.
-The CoP will define these identifiers and their metadata in a [Vocabulary](#def-vocabulary).
-A profile is a set of rules and vocabularies to implemented in addition to xAPI for the particular use case being addressed.
-It is very important that such communities exist and share best practices.
+The CoP will define these identifiers and their metadata in a [Profile](#def-profile).
+A profile is simply the documentation of application-specific vocabulary, extensions, and statement templates for use case being addressed.
-For more information on publishing vocabularies, see the [Vocabulary Companion Specification](https://adl.gitbooks.io/companion-specification-for-xapi-vocabularies/content) and [Vocabulary Primer](https://adl.gitbooks.io/experience-xapi-vocabulary-primer/content/) documents.
+For more information on publishing profiles, see the [Profile Companion Specification](https://github.com/adlnet/xapi-profiles).

-It is recommended that a profile use a unique "category" within a Statement's context to refer to any Statement
-which implements the profile.
+It is recommended that each profile use a unique "category" identifier within a Statement's context to refer to any Statement  which implements the profile.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).